kuloody/ABM/README.md

 # ABM
 Classroom simulation with Agent Based Modelling

+Install Mesa with:  pip install mesa

-run all three files in the following sequence: model.py server.py run.py
+Save all files in the same directory then run in the following sequence: model.py server.py run.py